Our site is reader supported, this means we may earn a small commission from Amazon and other affiliates when you buy through links on our site.

 Overall, I’m really pleased with this backpack sprayer by Hozelock.
 Sometimes I feel like Hozelock use their name to put products onto the market but they cut corners on quality but still charge a premium for them.
 However, with this sprayer, I think they have really come up with one of the most innovative sprayers you can currently get and it’s very well made.

-Personally, for most people, this is the sprayer I would recommend getting.
-Maybe for professional use, you might want to consider the Cooper Pegler I review below but for everyone else, you really can’t go wrong with investing in this sprayer.
+Personally, I would recommend getting this sprayer for most people.
+For professional use, you might want to consider the Cooper Pegler I review below, but for everyone else, unless you want a cordless sprayer, you really can’t go wrong with investing in this sprayer.

 Compare the best prices from available sellers below